AI-Assisted Decision Making with Human Learning: Acknowledgments

 Let $\eps>0$ be such that the inequality above holds for any pair $i \in A^*$ and $j \in R(\seq{S}) \setminus A^*$.
-Now, since the learning dynamic is convergent, there exists $m_\eps$ such that for any $m\geq m_\eps$, $\phi(m) \leq \eps$.
-Let $T$ denote the time step by which, for all of the features $i \in A^*$ we have that $m_i \geq m_\eps$.
-If $R(\seq{S})>k$, then there exists some feature $j \in R \setminus A^*$ that was selected infinitely many times.
-Since $|A^*|=k$, at each time step $t>T$ that $j$ was chosen, there exists a feature $i_t \in A^*$ that was not chosen.
-We create the new sequence $\seq{S}'$, by replacing each selection of feature $j$ in step $t>T$, by feature $i_t \in A^*$.
+Now, since the learning dynamic is $\phi$-convergent, there exists $m_\eps$ such that for any $m\geq m_\eps$, $\phi(m) \leq \eps$.
+Let $T_\eps\geq T$ denote the time step by which, for all of the features $i \in A^*$ we have that $m_i \geq m_\eps$.
+If $|R(\seq{S})|>k$, then there exists some feature $j \in R(\seq{S})\setminus A^*$ that was selected infinitely many times.
+Since $|A^*|=k$, at each time step $t>T_\eps$ that $j$ was chosen, there exists a feature $i_t \in A^*$ that was not chosen.
+We create the new sequence $\seq{S}'$, by replacing each selection of feature $j$ in step $t>T_\eps$, by feature $i_t \in A^*$.
 By construction $|R(\seq{S}')|=|R(\seq{S})|-1$ and by inequality (\ref{eq-conv-better}), the value of the sequence $\seq{S}'$ is greater than the value of sequence $\seq{S}$. \end{proof}

-\begin{theorem} If the learning dynamic is $\phi$-convergent, then there exists an optimal sequence and any optimal sequence is stationary (i.e., always selects the same subset of features). \end{theorem} \begin{proof} By \cref{lem:constant-suffix}, we have that if an optimal sequence exists, it must end with a stationary suffix.
+\begin{theorem} If the learning dynamic is $\phi$-convergent, then there exists an optimal sequence that is stationary (i.e., always selects the same subset of features). \end{theorem} \begin{proof} By \cref{lem:constant-suffix}, we have that if an optimal sequence exists, it must end with a stationary suffix.
 Consider a sequence $\seq{S}=\infseq{A}$ that its stationary suffix begins at $T+1$: $A_T \neq {A_{T+1}}$ and for all $t\geq T+1, A_t = A_{T+1}$.
 For ease of notation, let $A=A_{T+1}$ and $B=A_{T}$.
-We will show that there is another sequence $\seq{S}'$ that its stationary suffix begins at $T' \leq T$ and has a higher value.
-The fact that for every sequence there exists a stationary sequence attaining a higher value implies that there exists an optimal sequence.
-This is because the number of stationary sequences is bounded.
-Hence an optimal stationary sequence is also a globally optimal sequence.
+We will show that there exists a sequence $\seq{S}'$ whose stationary suffix begins at some $T' \leq T$ and attains the same or higher value.
+Iterating this argument, we obtain that for every sequence there exists a stationary sequence with the same or higher value.
+Since the number of stationary sequences is finite, it follows that an optimal sequence exists.
+Hence, an optimal stationary sequence is globally optimal.

 We will first compare between three sequences starting from step $T$ (all with the same prefix $A_0,\ldots,A_{T-1}$).